Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-MLv2/Design_Tutorials/01-Radio-ML/README.md

 ### Radio-ML ConvNet: AI Engine Graph View

-The overall AI Engine graph of the Radio-ML ConvNet Modulation Classifier is shown in the following diagram.
+The following diagram shows the overall AI Engine graph of the Radio-ML ConvNet Modulation Classifier.

 ![figure](images/radio-ml-aie-graph.png)

 ### Radio-ML ConvNet: AI Engine Floorplan View

-The floorplan view of the Radio-ML ConvNet Modulation Classifier is shown in the following diagram.
+The following diagram shows the floorplan view of the Radio-ML ConvNet Modulation Classifier.

-Placement constraints were added place the compute tiles in the top row of tiles and the weight delivery tiles in the lower row of tiles.
-The design uses memory tiles for layer I/O ordering and zero padding as outlined below.
+Placement constraints were added to place the compute tiles in the top row of tiles and the weight delivery tiles in the lower row of tiles.
+The design uses memory tiles for layer I/O ordering and zero padding outlined as follows.

 ![figure](images/radio-ml-aie-array.png)

 ### Radio-ML ConvNet: AI Engine Resource Utilization

-The resource utilization of the design is given in the following figure.
+The following figure gives the resource utilization of the design.
 The design fits into a 4 x 6 grid of tiles and utilizes eight memory tiles for shared buffers.

 ![figure](images/radio-ml-aie-resources.png)

 ### Radio-ML ConvNet: Throughput

-From the following figure, you can calculate what the throughput is based on AI Engine simulations.
-Eight inferences are ran in 532.8us, which translate to ~15,000 inferences per second.
+From the following figure, calculate throughput based on AI Engine simulations.
+Eight inferences run in 532.8 μs, which translates to ~15,000 inferences per second.

 ![figure](images/radio-ml-throughput.png)

 ### Radio-ML ConvNet: Latency

-The latency of the Radio-ML ConvNet Modulation Classifier is approximately 466us based on AI Engine simulations.
+The latency of the Radio-ML ConvNet Modulation Classifier is approximately 466 μs based on AI Engine simulations.

 ![figure](images/radio-ml-latency.png)